terramate-io/terramate/docs/cloud/on-boarding/index.md

 ## Login from CLI

-To synchronize data from you local machine, you will need to `login` to Terramate Cloud from the CLI.
+To synchronize data from your local machine, you will need to `login` to Terramate Cloud from the CLI.
-Terramate CLI will store a session on your machine after successful login.
+Terramate CLI will store a session on your machine after a successful login.

 Use the following command to initiate the login.